uidaholib/main-web-redesign_draft/content/covid19/impact.md

 #### Curbside Delivery

-Patrons can now request locally-owned physical items from the UI Library and pick them up curbside.
+Patrons can now request locally-owned physical items from the U of I Library and pick them up curbside.
 To request an item, navigate to the [library's online catalog](https://alliance-primo.hosted.exlibrisgroup.com/primo-explore/search?vid=UID&mode=advanced) and search for a title.
 Then use the "Request Curbside Pick Up" link to place your request.
 You'll receive an email when your item is ready, with a link to reserve a pick up time slot between 11 a.m. and 1 p.m., Monday to Friday.